 Before placing a trade, you can select the ideal ATM Strategy for current market conditions.
 For example, if the ATR is often around two points, that means the Atlas Line profit target is often two points.
 It’s probably a good idea to set up an ATM Strategy with a two-point profit target.

 Atlas Line Winning Trade

 In the video above, the Atlas Line produces a two-point winner on the E-mini S&P. Not every trade will be a winner.
 The goal is to have more winning trades and have profits exceed the losses.
 Industry regulations require the disclosure of hypothetical results.
 We encourage each student to do thorough experimentation and consultation with a license broker and finance expert to ensure you can afford to day trade.
 Many people get the idea to quit their job or find themselves in a financial bind.
 In this case, it may be best to find a traditional and reliable source of income, build up risk capital, then trade with this loss-ready money when the time comes.
-This apples to futures, forex, stocks, and whatever other type of instrument you want to trade.
+This applies to futures, forex, stocks, and whatever other types of instrument you want to trade.